Face-to-Face Interviews: Secrets, Tricks and Tips

 Dress for Success.

-I would advise everyone to dress up for every interview (jacket & tie or a suit for men, conservative business suit and no flashy jewelry for women.)
-Unless your interviewer specifically instructs you to dress casually for an interview (meaning they brought it up in advance … not that you asked if it would be OK) then this is the accepted rule of thumb.
+I would advise everyone to dress up for every interview (jacket & tie or a suit for men, conservative business suit for women, no flashy jewelry … and absolutely NO perfume or cologne!)
+Pay attention to grooming and personal hygiene (hair, nails, breath, etc.) Unless your interviewer specifically instructs you to dress casually for an interview — meaning THEY brought it up in advance … not that you asked if it would be OK — dressing up is the accepted rule of thumb.
 Sure, lots of places are “Business Casual” these days.
 I’ve seen interviewers dressed in jeans.
-However, don’t ever assume that means you can dress down for an interview.
+However, don’t ever assume that means YOU can dress down for an interview.
 I’ve had more than one casually dressed decision-maker tell me that they thought a candidate showed a lack of respect by not dressing up for their interview.
 The bottom line is that dressing up cannot possibly hurt you!

 Be on time – not too early, and NEVER late!